dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The history of the world is the record of the weakness, frailty and death of public opinion.
+  Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1052 days)